b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 ...

 * Singh, Ravindra Raj (2006).
 'Bhakti and Philosophy'.
 Lanham, Maryland, U.S.A.: Lexington Books (a division of Rowman & Littlefield Publishers, Inc.).
 ISBN 9780739114247 (cloth: alk. paper).

 **Purport:**<br>
 ...

+### SIRCAR, D. ###

+* Sircar, D.C. (ed.)
+(1970).
+'The Bhakti Cult and Ancient Indian Geography'.
+Centre of Advanced Study in Ancient Indian History and Culture, University of Calcutta, Lectures and Seminars No. IV-B (Seminars).
+(NB: Papers of the 'Proceedings of the Seminar' of February, 23rd and 24th, 1968.).
+Calcutta, West, Bengal, India: University of Calcutta.
+First edition.
+University of Calcutta (Sri Sibendranath Kanjilal).
+Source: https://archive.org/details/dli.calcutta.11084 (accessed: Friday, June 20, 2025)

+**Purport:**<br>
+...